matrixneo99/docs/v2/host.md

 If you want to use a Raspberry i recommend at least a Raspberry 3+ or comparable.
 It runs on a ZeroW but a bit slower.

 AWTRIX 2.0 can run on any platform (Windows, MacOS, Linux), the only requirement is the support of Java8.
-It is a non-GUI application so you doesnt need an desktop enviroment.
+It is a non-GUI application so you doesnt need an desktop environment.
 This Tutorial describes the installation on a Linux machine.